Knowledge of English

-You may need to prove your knowledge of the English language when you apply.
+You must prove your knowledge of the English language when you apply.

 Check the full visa guidance for detailed information.